bmgk/PLCGenerator-GUI-documentation/docs/configuration/robots/WerkzeugFreigabe.md

 ## Description

-This parameter is used to define robot's 'WerkzeugFreigabe'.
+This parameter is used to define robot's 'Werkzeug Freigabe'.

 ![img](../../../assets/docs/configuration/robots/WerkzeugFreigabe.jpg)